 Best Party Hostel in Hong Kong – Pandora After 80’s

-There aren’t many “party hostels” per say in Hong Kong, but this is a great choice if you’re looking to go out on the town.
+There aren’t many “party hostels” per say in Hong Kong even though it is one of the best party cities in the world, but this is a great choice if you’re looking to go out on the town.
 They have a balcony with sea views and they sell reasonably priced beers here.
 The real partying happens outside the hostel, and you’re just a stone’s throw from the best nightlife in HK when staying here.

 Highlights include: Outdoor terrace, a prime location for nightlife, cooking area with utensils, and laptops available.

 Pandora After 80’s is one of our favourites in Hong Kong but they’re not taking guests right now.
 We’re not sure if they’re closed for good but we hope they’ll come back soon.

 Best Hostel for Solo Travelers in Hong Kong – Rainbow Lodge Hong Kong @ HP